hemilabs/heminetwork/README.md

 ## 🔧 Services

-The Hemi Network comprises three key services, each serving a unique function within the network:
+The Hemi Network consists of three key services, each serving a unique and important function within the network:

 | Service                                                                                               | Description                                                                                                      |
 |-------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------|